Exact expressions for the partition function of the one-dimensional Ising model in the fixed-$M$ ensemble: Ising chain with fixed : the combinatorics of domains

 It is well known that in the grand canonical ensemble, i.e., fixed $h$, the Gibbs free energy of the finite system approaches the bulk limit \textit{exponentially} in $N$ (i.e. as $e^{- \alpha N}$ with $\alpha>0$) as $N\to \infty$ for periodic boundary conditions.
 The properties listed above imply that in systems with fixed $m$ the Helmholtz free energy possesses non-scaling contributions that vanish significantly more slowly than this exponential approach to the bulk behavior.

-Note that $m$ can be also seen as a sort of generalized ``charge,'' or symmetry value, which is conserved both inside and outside the system.
+Note that $m$ can also be seen as a sort of generalized ``charge,'' or symmetry value, which is conserved both inside and outside the system.
 Given the free energy derivable from the partition function, one is in a position to determine the fluctuation-induced Helmholtz force on a finite Ising chain in contact with a ``bulk,'' chain of infinite extent.
 The results of such a calculation are shown in Figs. \ref{fig:Helmholtz}---\ref{fig:Helmholtz3}.
-The force is minus the derivative with respect to $N$ of the combined Helmholtz free energy
+Along the lines of \eq{HelmDef} and \eq{excess_free_energy_definition_M}, in terms of notations used specifically for the Ising chain, the force is minus the derivative with respect to $N$ of the combined Helmholtz free energy

 Here $F_H$ is the Helmholtz free energy density of a ``bulk'' neighboring Ising chain.
 The term proportional to $\mathcal{N}$ can be ignored as a background contribution to the overall free energy.
 The quantities $M$, $m$ and $K$ are kept constant in the process of differentiation, after which $M$ is set equal to $mN$.
-This yields the fluctuation induced Helmholtz force
+This yields the fluctuation induced Helmholtz force $F_H^{({\rm per})}(K,m,N)$.
+Multiplying the result for $F_H^{({\rm per})}(K,m,N)$ by $N$ provides the function $X_H^{({\rm per})}(K,m|N)$